mayakimcodes/hello-world/README.md

 # hello-world
-This repository has the code for hello world.
+I am a computer science student.
+This hello world project is a simple display of my c++ skills.